ArturoDiaz02/Bank-Customer-Segmentation/source/rstCustomer_Segmentation.rst

         """
         Checks duplicated values for each column and amortized this count.

+        Args:
-        :param dataframe: Source dataset.
+            dataframe (DataFrame): Source dataset.

-        :type dataframe: pandas.DataFrame
+        Returns:
-        :return: The total of duplicated values in an specifica dataframe
+            int: The total of duplicated values in an specifica dataframe

-        :rtype: int
+        Raises:
+            TypeError: If the dataframe is not a DataFrame.
         """
         return dataframe.duplicated().sum()
     checkDuplicates(df)